prathimacode-hub/Automatic-River-Encroachment-Detection/README.md

 ## Project Goals :

-• Collect data from opensource satellite images of specific rivers of Bangladesh, such as Buriganga, Meghna, etc, and extract necessary information with remote sensing analysis.
+• Collect data from open-source satellite images of specific rivers of Bangladesh, such as Buriganga, Meghna, etc, and extract necessary information with remote sensing analysis.

 • Process the data following a systematic methodology and do exploratory data analysis of illegally occupied river banks.

 • Develop an automatic encroachment detection for certain rivers and deliver geolocations of them.

 • Outline an AI-driven solution to improve the cautioning system for Bangladesh.